 Get started on a graduate degree while still an undergraduate!

 The Accelerated Master’s Platform (AMP) in Horticulture allows current undergraduate majors to take graduate classes, apply those credits to their current undergraduate degree, and also transfer them into a MS program.
-Students apply to the program in the junior year and take up to twelve graduate credits during their senior year.
+Students apply to the program in the junior year and take up to 22 graduate credits during their senior year.
 With careful planning, students can then potentially complete a master’s degree quicker than they would otherwise be able to.

 - Have completed at least 105 credits of the required 180 credits for a bachelor's degree.
 This is equivalent to junior standing.

 - A 3.25 grade point average for completed undergraduate coursework.
 The courses that will apply to the graduate degree must be 3.0 or better.

 - Approval of the Horticulture Chair of Graduate Program.

 - Agreement of a Horticulture graduate faculty member to serve as major professor/thesis advisor.

 - Identify a faculty member willing to serve as your AMP and graduate advisor.